myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/experiment_management/wandb_sweeps.md

 wandb sweep --project project_name sweep_config.yaml
 ```

 Replace `project_name` with the name of your W&B project.
-After running this command, W&B will:
+After running this command, W&B will perform the following tasks.

 - Register the sweep with your account
 - Return a sweep ID, which uniquely identifies the sweep